 About Me

 My research focuses mainly on (deep) reinforcement learning, multi-agent systems, interactive machine learning, and curriculum learning.
-My primary research goal is to develop reinforcement learning algorithms that are more sample-efficient, robust, and scalable, with or without interacting with humans.
+My long-term research goal is to develop intelligent autonomous agents that can accomplish sequential decision-making tasks in complex uncertain and dynamic real-world environments, with or without humans in the loop.
 During my postdoc, I worked mainly on developing new deep multi-agent reinforcement learning algorithms for discrete and continuous cooperative multi-agent tasks.
 My PhD research focuses on interactive machine learning and curriculum learning, where we study how non-expert humans want to teach the agent to solve new complex sequential decision making tasks and how to incorporate these insights into the development of new machine learning algorithms.

 Recent News